Booking hacks for hotels and flights became really popular, but booking hacks for hostels? Booking hostels has become more and more complex over time.

 Meaning, if you cancel, you won’t get your prepayment back!

-At Booking.com can book here many hotels and hostels without any prepayment.
+At Booking.com you can book many hotels and hostels without any prepayment.
 Some of them even allow bookings without credit card.

 Hostelworld offers two different ways when reserving.